 - Cost: Installing a new swimming pool is a costly project.
+Just take a look at our study on inground pool prices.
 But there are ways to cut down the expenses.
 Choosing a more budget-friendly coping would be one way to save some money.

 - Longevity: You will need to ensure that the material you choose is sturdy and can handle exposure to the elements.
 Keep in mind that the material will be constantly exposed to chemicals and water.
 And if you have a saltwater pool, check whether the material is salt resistant.